-What It 's All About...

-Long ago people figured out the easiest way to make ice cream is to use snow.
-The secret was to lower the freezing point of snow in order to freeze the cream.
+What It 's All About ...
+4. Seal tightly, allowing as little air to 2 quart size Ziploc bags remain in the bag as possible.
+Long ago people figured out the easiest way to Vanilla extract 5. make ice cream is to use snow.
+The secret was to -size bag, again leaving as little air Towel (or winter gloves) as possible. lower the freezing point of snow in order to freeze 6.
+Place the two bags inside the jar Procedure the cream.
 How?
-The scientific secret is SALT!
-Here's a scientific recipe that you can use at home to make your own ice cream.
+The scientific secret is SALT! with snow and seal the jar.
+Wrap 1.
+Fill the plastic jar about half full Here's a scientific recipe that you can use at home with snow.